filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 <!-- - Start with the need or problem you are trying to solve with this project.
 - Describe why your solution is going to adequately solve this problem. -->

 Our team were ETHGlobal Web3Weekend finalists with our Open Science (Opsci) Data Wallet.
 We also won the Textile.io prize and IPFS blog recognised us as a project that most inspired them.
-This proposal is to carry on with this idea and research the backend of how we would handle large TB's of data on IPFS and how we can integrate that into our data wallet.
+This proposal is to carry on with this idea and research the backend of how we would handle large terabytes of data on IPFS and how we can integrate that into our data wallet.

-We are partnering with DANDI (Distributed Archives for Neurophysiology Data Integration) at MIT which is funded by the US government BRAIN initiative (set up by the Obama administration) to test if IPFS can successfully support 2.5 TB's of brain data.
+We are partnering with DANDI (Distributed Archives for Neurophysiology Data Integration) at MIT which is funded by the US government BRAIN initiative (set up by the Obama administration) to test if IPFS can successfully support 2.5 terabytes of brain data.
 This data is currently non-human and is stored centrally on AWS.
-However, when human brain data starts being collected by DANDI, and other neuroscience labratories, there is an inherent ethical risk of storing human data with Big Tech companies.
-This is where decentralised data storage comes in and we would like to would with IPFS to help verify and build a solution that helps scientists to store their data in an ethical manner.
+However, when human brain data starts being collected by DANDI, and other neuroscience laboratories, there is an inherent ethical risk of storing human data with Big Tech companies.
+This is where decentralised data storage comes in and we would like to work with IPFS to help verify and build a solution that helps scientists to store their data in an ethical manner.

 Milestones for this project:
 1. Build on initial user-research with users (neuroscientists)
 2. Validate and design the backend of our data wallet to be able to host large datasets
-3. Build proof-of-concept
+3. Build permission management v1
+4. User-requirement design
-4. Validate proof-of-concept with users (neuroscientists)
+5. Validate permission management v1 with users (neuroscientists)

 Relevant links:
 DANDI - https://www.dandiarchive.org/